Anisfield-Wolf Book Awards

 Rather than simply recognizing literary merit, the award was designed to celebrate works that confront racism head-on, fostering a deeper understanding of cultural identity and human rights.
 Over the years, it has become one of the longest-running literary prizes in the United States, honoring both emerging and established writers who shed light on the complexities of race and belonging.

-The award has not only highlighted groundbreaking literary achievements but has also helped to preserve and elevate important historical narratives.
+The award has not only highlighted groundbreaking literary achievements but has also helped to preserve and elevate critical historical narratives.
 Past winners have included authors whose works document underrepresented histories, from the legacy of the transatlantic slave trade to contemporary struggles for justice.
 By amplifying these voices, the Anisfield-Wolf Book Awards continues to shape conversations on racial equity and the power of storytelling.

 Categories and Criteria

 Each year, the awards honor books in fiction, nonfiction, and poetry, selecting works that contribute to the understanding of race and human diversity.
-Unlike many literary prizes that focus solely on literary excellence, the Anisfield-Wolf Book Awards prioritizes impact, ensuring that the selected books push boundaries, spark conversations, and engage with pressing societal issues.
+Unlike many literary prizes that focus solely on literary excellence, the Anisfield-Wolf Book Awards prioritize impact, ensuring that the selected books push boundaries, spark conversations, and engage with pressing societal issues.

 A panel of esteemed jurors, including scholars, authors, and literary critics, carefully selects the winners.
 Harvard professor and historian Henry Louis Gates Jr. has long chaired the jury, ensuring that the award maintains its intellectual and literary rigor.